Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

     exit
     ```

-1. Close your backgrond shell that opened the bastion tunnel with the interrupt command Ctrl+C.
+1. Close your background shell that opened the bastion tunnel with the interrupt command Ctrl+C.

 1. To tear down the deployment, run the following command from your dev container to remove all resources from Azure: